 Bagged salad is one of the best selling items in the chain of stores.
-After completing a study, Tesco found that 68 percent of bagged salads are eventually thrown away.
+After completing a study in 2013, Tesco found that 68 percent of bagged salads are eventually thrown away.
 Thirty-five percent of that waste happens after shoppers take the salads home.

 Tesco is not only trying to find a solution for the waste that happens on its supermarket shelves.
 It’s also trying to solve the problem of people like me who allow their bagged salads to go to waste at home.
 How?
-The Guardian reports Tesco is ending “multi-buys” on the large size salad bags and developing “mix and match promotions” on smaller size bags.
+The Guardian reported Tesco ended “multi-buys” on the large size salad bags and developed “mix and match promotions” on smaller size bags.

 The store will also help combat food waste at home by giving shoppers tips on how to properly store produce to help in last longer and how to use leftover fresh bread from the bakery department.
-Currently, half of the bread from Tesco’s bakery department gets wasted.
+In 2013, half of the bread from Tesco’s bakery department gets wasted.

 Tesco’s CEO Phillip Clarke says the company wants to lead in reducing food waste beyond its own operations.
 It wants to make a difference “from the farmer’s field to the customer’s fridge and beyond.”

 I like this approach.
 By starting with the items bought most frequently, Tesco will not only help lessen food waste, it will help those consumers who pay attention to the store’s tips to save money.
 By now, we’re all familiar with crazy amount of money that’s wasted when food gets thrown out.
 Here in the U.S., it’s not unusual for people to throw away 40 percent of the food they bring home.